kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 .. _creating_repo_server_CR:

-Creating Repository Server custom resource
+Creating Repository Server Custom Resource
 ------------------------------------------

-Once the secrets are created, we need to create a repository Server CR having references to above created secrets.
-More details of the repository server CR can be found at :ref:`architecture`
+After creating the secrets, it is necessary to generate a repository server CR that references the previously created secrets.
+For more detailed information about the repository server CR, refer to the :ref:`architecture` section.

-We have to make sure that we use the same values for field, ``spec.repository.username`` , ``spec.repository.hostname`` in the CR that we used while creating the repository in section :ref:`Creating a Kopia Repository <creating_kopia_repository>`
+It is important to ensure consistency by using the same values for the fields ``spec.repository.username`` , ``spec.repository.hostname`` in the CR(Custom Resource) as those used during the repository creation process described in section :ref:`Creating a Kopia Repository <creating_kopia_repository>`.

-``--prefix`` field's value is a combination of prefix specified in `spec.data.path` field of location secret and sub-path provided in ``spec.repository.RootPath`` field of Repository server CR.
+The ``--prefix`` field's value is a combination of prefix specified in `spec.data.path` field of the location secret and the sub-path provided in the ``spec.repository.RootPath`` field of Repository server CR.

-``spec.data.path`` field of location storage secret ``s3-location`` appended with ``spec.repository.RootPath`` in the repository Server CR combined together should match the``--prefix`` field of the command used to create repository as specified in section :ref:`Creating a Kopia Repository <creating_kopia_repository>`
+The ``spec.data.path`` field of the location storage secret ``s3-location`` appended with the ``spec.repository.RootPath`` in the repository Server CR should be combined together to match the ``--prefix`` field of the command used to create repository,as specified in section :ref:`Creating a Kopia Repository <creating_kopia_repository>`.

 .. code-block:: yaml